 Asparagus Salad Ingredients

-The primary components of this salad include asparagus, tomato, red onion, radish, olives, feta cheese and parsley.
-The dressing is made with a blend of olive oil, red wine vinegar, lemon juice, Dijon mustard, honey, garlic powder, onion powder, oregano, salt and pepper.
+The primary components of this salad include asparagus spears, tomato, red onion, radish, olives, feta cheese and parsley.
+The dressing is made with a blend of extra-virgin olive oil, red wine vinegar, fresh lemon juice, Dijon mustard, honey, garlic powder, onion powder, oregano, salt and black pepper.

 How do you make asparagus salad?

-Start by blanching asparagus stalks and cutting them into bite sized pieces.
+Start by blanching asparagus stalks in a large pot until they’re crisp tender, then cut them into bite sized pieces.
 Place the asparagus in a large bowl along with cherry tomatoes, thinly sliced red onion, radishes, kalamata olives and parsley.
 To make the dressing, whisk together olive oil, Dijon mustard, red wine vinegar, lemon juice and seasonings.
 Pour the dressing over the salad and toss gently to coat.
 Sprinkle with feta cheese, then serve and enjoy.

 How to blanch asparagus